 SWOT: It evaluates any business, project, or transformation efforts based on their Strengths, Weaknesses, Opportunities, and Threats.
 It helps identify the digital capabilities of the organization.
 Even though it helps you analyze both internal and external factors, it is predominantly used to identify internal capabilities.

 STEEP: With STEEP analysis, you can measure political, social, economical, environmental, and technological factors.
 It goes beyond SWOT analysis and gives an in-depth understanding of the current state of your digital capabilities.
 STEEP is one of the best methods to analyze external factors.

 STEEPLE: It is just like STEEP but with added capabilities as it considers the legal and ethical factors which help you even identify cultural and compliance gaps within the organization.
-You can include these factors in your roadmap to improve the organization’s culture along with its digital capabilities.
+You can include these factors in your roadmap for digital transformation to improve the organization’s culture along with its digital capabilities.
 STEEPLE can be a bit tedious when compared to STEEP and SWOT methods.

 ii.
 Develop a Vision and strategy